Instarem Amaze Card Review: Till the fat lady sings

 Amaze does not impose (2), which means the only “fee” you need to be concerned about comes from (1).

-First things first: you should not be comparing Amaze rates to spot, unless your alternative was to visit a money changer or use a Revolut/YouTrip type product.
+First things first: you should not be comparing Amaze rates to spot, unless your alternative was to visit a money changer or use a Revolut/YouTrip type product where the rates can be very close.
 If you want to earn miles on your overseas transactions, then the right rate to compare Amaze to is Mastercard, because that’s what you’d have incurred had you used the credit card directly.

 However, it should be clear that so long as you can earn equivalent rewards on Amaze + credit card versus credit card directly, Amaze still makes sense so long as the following equation holds:

-Amaze spread vs. Mastercard (A) – InstaPoint rebates (B) < Bank FCY fee (C)
+Amaze spread over Mastercard (A) – InstaPoint rebates (B) < Bank FCY fee (C)

 To illustrate, suppose you have an online transaction at Amazon USA, for which you could earn: